The Hidden Costs of Selling Your Home in South Africa

 The seller is responsible for all required compliance certificates before transfer.
 An electrical certificate is mandatory for every sale.
 Depending on the property, you may also need a plumbing certificate, gas certificate, electric fence certificate, and, in coastal provinces, a beetle certificate.

-Inspection costs vary from R800 to R2,500 per certificate, and any remediation work the inspector finds must be paid for before the certificate is issued.
-Budget R5,000 to R15,000 for certificates depending on the property's age, condition, and applicable requirements.
-Sorting this before listing prevents delays and renegotiations after the offer is accepted.
+Inspection costs run from R800 to R2,500 per certificate, and any remediation the inspector finds must be paid for before the certificate is issued.
+Budget R5,000 to R15,000 for certificates, depending on the property's age, condition, and what applies.
+Sorting this out while preparing your home for sale prevents delays and renegotiations once the offer is accepted.

 Before transfer can register, the municipality must issue a clearance certificate confirming that all rates, taxes, and utility accounts are paid up.
 The municipality typically requires payment three to six months in advance as security.
 This figure, the rates clearance amount, is often much higher than sellers expect.